CZ-NIC/knot/doc/man_kzonecheck.rst

 ..........

 **-o**, **--origin** *origin*
   The zone origin.
-If not specified the name of file or name without .zone ending is assumed to be the origin.
+If not specified the name of file or name without '.zone' ending is assumed to be the origin.

 **-v**, **--verbose**
   Enable debug output.